2 MATERIAL ACCOUNTING POLICIES

 Separately acquired intangible assets

 Intangible assets acquired separately are measured on initial recognition at cost.
-Following initial recognition, intangible assets are carried at cost less accumulated amortization and accumulated impairment losses, if any.
-Internally generated intangibles, excluding capitalized development cost, are not capitalized and the related expenditure is reflected in statement of Profit and Loss in the period in which the expenditure is incurred.
+Following initial recognition, intangible assets are carried at cost less accumulated amortisation and accumulated impairment losses, if any.
+Internally generated intangibles, excluding capitalised development cost, are not capitalised and the related expenditure is reflected in statement of Profit and Loss in the period in which the expenditure is incurred.
+Cost comprises the purchase price and any attributable cost of bringing the asset to its working condition for its intended use.

-Intangible assets with indefinite useful lives are not amortized, but are tested for impairment annually, either individually or at the cash-generating unit level.
+Intangible assets with indefinite useful lives are not amortised, but are tested for impairment annually, either individually or at the cash-generating unit level.
 The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
 If not, the change in useful life from indefinite to finite is made on a prospective basis.

-Gains or losses arising from disposal of the intangible assets are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the statement of profit and loss when the assets are disposed off.
+Gains or losses arising from disposal of the intangible assets are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the statement of profit and loss when the assets are disposed off.

-Intangible assets with finite useful life are amortized on a straight-line value basis over the estimated useful economic life of 6-20 years, which represents the period over which the Company expects to derive economic benefits from the use of the assets.
+Intangible assets with finite useful life are amortised on a straight-line value basis over the estimated useful economic life of 6-20 years, which represents the period over which the Company expects to derive economic benefits from the use of the assets.

 Intangible Assets under development includes cost of intangible assets under development as at the balance sheet date.